About the course

 - St John Rigby Catholic Sixth Form College, Orrell

-We work closely together, with a shared vision and commitment to providing first class Initial Teacher Training, that not only equips trainees with the skills and knowledge required to teach their subject, but also appreciates the distinct nature that working as part of a Catholic community can bring.
+We work closely together, with a commitment to providing first class Initial Teacher Training, that not only equips trainees with the skills and knowledge required to teach their subject, but also appreciates the distinct nature that working as part of a Catholic community can bring.